ImageMagick/Usage-Markdown/thumbnails/index.md

 This is why a paint and mask technique is typically not used when dealing with semi-transparent additions to an image, such as when adding shadows or a flare stars.

-If the image did not contain any transparency-effects, than the paint process does not look so horrible, and can in many case be simplier than other techniques, as you can 'cut off' the painted overalys with the mask when finished.
+If the image did not contain any transparency-effects, than the paint process does not look so horrible, and can in many case be simpler than other techniques, as you can 'cut off' the painted overalys with the mask when finished.
 The [Page Curl](#pagecurl) example was such a case, as we use the mask to trim the page curl overlay to make a seemless whole.

 Also note the gap between the hard black region and the shading effects in the paint image.